adamkurth/reborn_dev/doc/html/_sources/overview.rst.txt

 - If documentation is missing or confusing, please fix it or tell someone who can.
 - *All* units in bornagain are SI.
 Angles are radians.
 No exceptions (so far).
-- There is no special coordinate system that is assumed.  *You* get to choose the direction of the x-ray beam and so on.
+- No special coordinate system is assumed.
+That is, *You* get to choose the direction of the x-ray beam and so on.

 If you plan to develop bornagain
 --------------------------------

 See the page for developers :ref:`developers_anchor`.
-We aim to keep things reasonably consistent.

 Acknowledgements
 ----------------